 Incident DetailsCause of Death:

-Deputy William Cox and Deputy John Gardner were shot while attempting to arrest two brothers on larceny warrants from Martin County, two miles east of Jasper.
+Deputy Sheriff William Cox and Deputy Sheriff John Gardner were shot while attempting to arrest two brothers on grand larceny warrants from Martin County at a schoolhouse two miles east of Jasper.

 During the arrest, the younger brother gained control of Deputy Gardner's pistol while the older brother shot Deputy Cox in the hand, disarming him.
 Both deputies were then shot with their own weapons before the brothers fled on the deputy's horses.

-Deputy Gardner died the following day and Deputy Cox suffered severe wounds and remained paralyzed until his death nearly two years later.
+Deputy Gardner was shot four times and died early the following day.
+Deputy Cox, who was shot twice, suffered severe wounds and remained paralyzed from the waist down until his death nearly two years later.

 The 35- and 39-year-old suspects were found 16 years later as inmates at the Kentucky State Penitentiary in Frankfort.
 They escaped to avoid extradition to Indiana one day before their sentences were served for bank robbery and setting on fire the city of Cadiz.